DSaurus/threestudio-meshfitting/README.md

 # threestudio-meshfitting
 A simple extension of threestudio, which enables using neural representation to fit a 3D mesh.
+To use it, please install [ThreeStudio](https://github.com/threestudio-project/threestudio) first and then install this extension in ThreeStudio `custom` directory.

 # Installation
 ```